 3.3.
 Covalent polymer attachment

-NOTE: Even though the AFM cantilever is expected to be completely covered with maleimide groups, there are just a few binding sites for the single probe polymer, because maleimide undergoes hydrolysis in water leading to inactive PEGs47.
+NOTE: Even though the AFM cantilever tip is expected to be completely covered with maleimide groups, there are just a few binding sites for the single probe polymer, because maleimide undergoes hydrolysis in water leading to inactive PEGs47.
 These inactive PEGs act as a passivation layer, as described above.

 3.3.1.
-Incubate AFM cantilever directly after step 3.2.5 in one of the following polymer solutions in 3 mL Petri dishes.
+Incubate AFM cantilever chips directly after step 3.2.5 in one of the following polymer solutions in 3 mL Petri dishes.
 If the respective polymer is not dissolved properly, use a 40 °C water bath and stir the solution well.

 NOTE: As the use of thiol terminated polymers might lead to the formation of disulfide bonds hampering the reaction with the maleimide groups of silane-PEG-mal, a reducing agent is recommended, in particular if step 3.3 is applied in aqueous buffers for water soluble polymers33.